• Skip to primary navigation

 Studying online is not as expensive as going to school physically.
 However, it still has its own cost deficient.

-Some scholarship programs have been set up for students who would love to study online in Texas and would also need financial aid.
+Some scholarship programs have been set up for students who would love to study online in Texas and need financial aid.

 Some of the scholarship programs are: